Advanced elective courses enable you to develop in-depth experience and expertise in a particular field of study.

 A minimum of 12 credits, including required courses, must be taken in the respective functional area in order to complete a concentration.

-The new MBA concentration in Data Analysis and Business Insights prepares students to improve and transform businesses through the use of data and models.
-USF prepares MBA students in Data Analysis and Business Insights to understand, manage and execute every link in the information value chain to enhance business performance.
+The MBA concentration in Business Analytics (formerly Data Analysis and Business Insights) prepares students to improve and transform businesses through the use of data and models.
+USF prepares MBA students in Business Analytics to understand, manage and execute every link in the information value chain to enhance business performance.

 Required and elective courses include Predictive Analytics, Data Mining, Big Data Visualization, Coding for Analytics, Advanced Spreadsheet Analytics and Marketing Analytics Techniques.